home / writing

 }

-I found this better because each function has a clear contract and no side effects.
+Each function has a clear contract and no side effects.
 I can test them in isolation, combine them in different ways, and reason about the whole system by understanding the parts.

-This wasn’t only a philosophical journey.
-When I stopped mutating everything in sight, parallelization got easier (though ‘trivial’ is a stretch—concurrency is still hard sometimes).
+When I stopped mutating everything in sight, parallelization got easier.
 When functions started telling the truth about what they could fail at, I spent less time in the debugger.
 When I learned to build big things from small, composable pieces, the complexity became less overwhelming.
+Not everything improved—Rust’s ownership makes performance more predictable, sure, but in other languages I’m still guessing.
+But overall?
+The code is easier to reason about.
+Bugs tend to be shallower.

+I started small.
+One complex if-else chain became a lookup table.
+Then I noticed some of my for-loops were really just filters and maps in disguise.
 The compiler was vexing at first.
 Like, genuinely maddening.
-But those moments when things finally clicked, when I understood why the borrow checker was saving me from myself, when I saw how composition could replace complexity, made it worth pushing through.
+But those moments when things finally clicked, when I understood why the borrow checker was saving me from myself, made it worth pushing through.
+Each pattern made the next one easier to see.